-Excluding the changes in the fair value of Unit-based compensation, general and administration expenses were lower due to professional fees associated with annual tax and year end audit work recognized in Q1-2021 partially offset by expenses incurred for the annual Unitholders' meeting held in June 2021.
+Excluding the impact of changes in the fair value of Unit-based compensation, general and administration expenses were lower this quarter because Q2-2021 included fees for the annual Unitholders' meeting.

-Finance costs decreased during the quarter due to lower interest expense as a result of the repayment of mortgages on disposition of the two investment properties.
+Finance costs decreased during the quarter due to lower interest expense as a result of the repayment of mortgages on two property dispositions in Q2-2021.